 Pitigliano: Charming Tuff Stone Town in Tuscany!

-The picturesque little town of Pitigliano is probably one of the most charming highlights of Tuscany.
-Situated on a high tuff rock, it towers majestically over the narrow, green valleys of the Maremma.
-Here the extremely picturesque townscape with its brown-red stone houses built close together up to the rock face is particularly fascinating.
-The most important attractions in Pitigliano are the medieval stone alleys of the historic old town, the small museums and the Jewish quarter.
-But there are also many exciting things to do in the area around, thanks to the rich Etruscan heritage!
+The picturesque town of Pitigliano in Italy is one of the absolute highlights of Tuscany.
+Perched on a high tuff rock, it towers majestically over the narrow green valleys of the Maremma.
+A special feature is the extremely picturesque townscape with brown-red stone houses built close to the rock face, which together with the enchanting landscape form a true postcard backdrop.
+A tour of the old town will also reveal a wealth of historic buildings and romantic squares.
+The main attractions in Pitigliano are the medieval stone streets, the small museums and the Jewish quarter.
+But also in the surrounding area, thanks to the rich heritage of the Etruscans, there are many exciting things to discover!

-In this travel guide we give you all the essential tips and information on Pitigliano in Italy.
-We also show you beautiful pictures, the best things to do and where you will find fantastic accommodations.
+In this travel guide we will give you all the important tips and information about Pitigliano in Italy.
+We also show you beautiful pictures, the most amazing things to do and excursions, exclusive insider tips and where to stay in Pitigliano.

-The town of Pitigliano, with a population of around 4,000, is situated on a tuff rock about 300 meters high, surrounded by the deep canyons of the two rivers Lente and Meleta.
-In addition to these natural gorges, there are also many Etruscan cave paths around the city, the so-called Vie Cave, which were carved into the stone by human hands thousands of years ago.
-There are also numerous archaeological sites of the Etruscan necropolises in the area, which are witnesses of this period.
+The town of Pitigliano, with a population of about 4,000, is located in the province of Grosseto, in southern Tuscany, on a tufa rock about 300 meters high, surrounded by the deep gorges of the two rivers Lente and Meleta.
+In addition to these natural canyons, around the city you can also find many Etruscan cave passages, the so-called Vie Cave, carved into the stone by human hands thousands of years ago.
+In addition, there are numerous Etruscan necropolis excavations in the area that bear witness to this era.
+The most famous sight, however, is the old town of Pitigliano, perched on a high rock overlooking the countryside, where you can discover numerous interesting attractions.

-The history of the city goes back 3,500 years to the Etruscan period, and it was first mentioned in a document in 1061.
-In the Middle Ages, Pitigliano was ruled by the noble family Aldobrandeschi, later from 1312 onwards by the Orsini and from 1604 by the Medici, during which time the Jewish Ghetto was also established.
+The history of Pitigliano dates back 3,500 years to the Etruscan era.
+It was first documented in 1061.
+In the Middle Ages Pitigliano was ruled by the noble family of Aldobrandeschi, then from 1312 by the Orsini and from 1604 by the Medici, during which time the Jewish Ghetto was built.
+The so-called Little Jerusalem has been restored and the remains of a mikvah, a bakery and a kosher butchery can be visited during a walking tour through the town.

 Best Things to Do in Pitigliano